 Each Report Manager user has their own Credential Manager.
 Credentials in the Credential Manager are used in the following ways in the Report Manager:

-- · Delivering scheduled reports to a share. - Configuring an SMTP server for email delivery.
+- Delivering scheduled reports to a share.

+- Configuring an SMTP server for email delivery.

+- Publishing reports to Knowledge Portal.

 The logged in user is used for: